LTUC/amman-dotnet-401d2/Curriculum/Class32/FACILITATOR.md

 # Class 32

 ## How do I prep for today?
+1. Roles (Admin, member, anonymous)
-1. Intro to OAUTH and adding user roles
+2. Intro to OAUTH and adding user roles

 ## What changed from yesterday?